jkphl/micrometa/README.md

 is a simple **meta parser** for extracting micro information out of HTML documents, currently supporting Microformats (1 + 2) and W3C Microdata.
 It's written in PHP.

 Embedding micro information into HTML documents is a pretty darn cool way of enriching your content with machine readable metadata.
-Unfortunately there are several different (at least de facto) standards for doing so, e.g.
+Unfortunately, there are several different (at least de facto) standards for doing so, e.g.

 1. The "original" [Microformats (μF)](http://microformats.org/wiki),
 2.	the updated [Microformats 2](http://microformats.org/wiki/microformats2) syntax,
 3.	the [W3C Microdata](http://www.w3.org/TR/microdata/) specification,
 4. [RDFa](http://en.wikipedia.org/wiki/RDFa) and others ...

-As a meta parser *micrometa* recognizes multiple formats and combines them to one common [PHP object](#object-data) respectively [JSON](#json-data) result set.
+As a meta parser, *micrometa* recognizes multiple formats and combines them to one common [PHP object](#object-data) respectively [JSON](#json-data) result set.

 Installation
 ------------